-The Manager is a connected issuer and a related issuer of CDFL, as such terms are defined in NI 33-105.
-The Manager has determined that it is a connected issuer and may be considered a related issuer of CDFL by virtue of CDFL's role as an Exempt Market Dealer engaged to sell the Class A Units and the Class C Units offered hereby, on a non-exclusive basis, and based on the fact that the Manager and CDFL have common directors, officers and securityholders, and CDFL is currently considered a "captive dealer" as defined by CSA Staff Notice 31-343 - Conflicts of Interest in Distributing Securities of Related or Connected Issuers because it solely or primarily distributes securities of related or connected issuers.
-In addition, the Trust is a connected issuer and a related issuer of CDFL, as such terms are defined in NI 33-105, as it is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of CDFL.
-Under the Cost Sharing and Dealer Services Fee Agreement, the Manager and CDFL share common premises and services, including human resources, administration, legal, accounting and information technology.
+The Manager, the Mortgage Broker and Capital Direct II are connected issuers and related issuers of CDFL, as such terms are defined in NI 33-105.
+The Manager, the Mortgage Broker and Capital Direct II have determined that they are connected issuers and may be considered related issuers of CDFL by virtue of CDFL's role as an Exempt Market Dealer engaged to sell the Class A Units and the Class C Units offered hereby, on a non-exclusive basis, and based on the fact that the Manager, the Mortgage Broker, Capital Direct II and CDFL have common directors, officers and securityholders, and CDFL is currently considered a "captive dealer" as defined by CSA Staff Notice 31-343 - Conflicts of Interest in Distributing Securities of Related or Connected Issuers because it solely or primarily distributes securities of related or connected issuers.
+In addition, the Trust is a connected issuer and a related issuer of CDFL, as such terms are defined in NI 33-105, as it is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of CDFL, the Mortgage Broker and Capital Direct II.
+Under the Cost Sharing and Dealer Services Fee Agreement, the Manager and

+CDFL share common premises and services, including human resources, administration, legal, accounting and information technology.
 Additionally, in connection with the distribution of Class A Units and Class C Units, CDFL receives commissions or Trailer Fees from the Manager and CDFL may pay a commission of 0.3% to dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units.
 Dealing representatives, supervisory staff and directors of CDFL are engaged in other business activities outside of their duties with CDFL, which may include being a director, officer, licensed mortgage broker or employee of a related entity or related issuer.
 The dealer services fee paid by CDML to CDFL was \$15,000 per month for the full calendar year of 2022.

 In light of the potential conflicts of interest arising from the foregoing, CDFL has adopted polices and procedures for identifying and responding to conflicts of interest by avoiding, controlling or disclosing conflicts of interest, however Unitholders should be aware that such conflicts of interest do exist.
 CDFL attempts to control conflicts of interest through employing a Chief Compliance Officer to identify existing material or potential conflicts of interest, but given the common management of the Manager and CDFL, conflicts of interest are impossible to completely avoid.
 Further disclosure regarding such conflicts is made by CDFL to its clients in client disclosure documents, on its website, in trade confirmation reports and in marketing materials.
-Any Unitholders who are purchasing Units through CDFL should read such materials and understand the relationship between CDFL, the Manager and the Trust as related parties.
+Any Unitholders who are purchasing Units through CDFL should read such materials and understand the relationship between CDFL, the Manager, the Trust, the Mortgage Broker and Capital Direct II as related parties.